pyepye/ses-log-handler/README.md

 #### recipients

-Required: A list of recipients who should recieve the log emails.
+Required: A list of recipients who should receive the log emails.

 If your SES account only has "sandbox" access (see [SES dashboard](https://console.aws.amazon.com/ses/home?region=us-east-1#dashboard:)) these email addresses must be added as [verified sender email address](https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email:)